 Ms Kala Adaikan, Senior Principal Dietitian, from the Department of Dietetics at Singapore General Hospital, a member of the SingHealth group, explains how meal planning helps with weight loss in people with diabetes.

-Keeping your weight within the normal weight range or achieving a significant weight loss is recommended particularly if you have type 2 diabetes.
-A great number of individuals are overweight when they are newly-diagnosed.
-The extra fat increases insulin resistance, making it difficult for your body to utilize insulin effectively.
+A great number of individuals are overweight when they are newly diagnosed.
+The extra body fat increases insulin resistance, making it difficult for your body to utilise insulin effectively.

 5 to 10% of your weight can help you lower your blood glucose levels, blood pressure and cholesterol levels, as well as HbA1c,” says Ms Kala Adaikan, Senior Principal Dietitian, at the